-Our reading schemes are organised into the same learning phases as our phonics scheme 'Letters and Sounds'.
-We supplement the Pearson's Phonic Bugs scheme with Collin's Big Cats and some Oxford reading tree.
+Our reading scheme is organised into phases to match our school’s bespoke phonics scheme.
+We supplement the Pearson’s Phonic Bugs scheme with some Collin’s Big Cats and Oxford Reading Tree books.
 Please see our English section for more details.

 It is our intention that we want children to leave Brixworth Primary School having a firm grasp of all aspects of the maths curriculum, to understand and explain how calculations work and to be able to apply this to everyday life situations.
 We want all children to have an enjoyment of maths and understand that maths is so important to life beyond the classroom.